eventnetusa/eventnet/src/_vip/cruise.md

-      &nbsp;Located in Fort Lauderdale, the cruise capital of the world, EventNetUSA excels in providing turnkey event production that includes:
+      &nbsp;Located in Fort Lauderdale, the cruise capital of the world, EventNetUSA excels in providing turnkey event production and management that includes:

-      * **Brand positioning&nbsp;**

-      * **Targeted audience research &nbsp;**

-      * **Creative event planning**
+      * **Traveling Roadshows/Mobile Tours**

+      * **Tradeshow Exhibits and Interactive Displays**

+      * **Launch Events and PR Stunts**

+      * **Travel Agent Seminar Tours**

+      &nbsp;

-      &nbsp;Our full service approach and team of industry experts ensure every brand idea comes to life with originality, quality, on time and on budget.
-      Let EventNetUSA help you stand out in a sea of boring booths with an exciting, interactive activation that showcases your brand's unique style and personality.
+      Our full service approach and team of industry experts ensure every brand idea comes to life with originality, quality, on time and on budget.
+Let EventNetUSA help you stand out in a sea of exhibits with an exciting, interactive activation that showcases your brand's unique style and personality.
     single_image_block:
       single_image_path:
     double_image_block: